IgniteUI/indigo-design-docfx/en/components/card-skeleton.md

 ## Image and Body

-The skeleton image and body areas support overrides either for an Array of shortcuts, an Image, which also covers the the maps available in the standard [Card](card.md), or a Paragraph.
+The skeleton image and body areas support overrides either for an Array of shortcuts, an Image, which also covers the maps available in the standard [Card](card.md), or a Paragraph.

 <img class="responsive-img" src="../images/card_skeleton_media.png" srcset="../images/card_skeleton_media@2x.png 2x" />